proxylity/examples/dns-filter/readme.md

 * An administrative UX to add, update and remove domains would be more convenient than using the AWS console or CLI.
 * A dashboard presentation of DNS metrics, either built into the admin UX or a CloudWatch dashboard vreated as part of the deployment.
+* Email notifications when suspicious domains are found, with "one click" blocking links.

 And, of course, this repo is open to pull requests!